DogFoxX/electron-svelte-template/README.md

 ### 1) Clone this boilerplate

 **Run the following command to clone**
-Replace electron-svelte-app to folder of your choice and with your project name eg. Cloning the project into Documents folder **C:\Users\UserName\Documents\My App**
+Replace electron-svelte-app to folder of your choice and with your project name<br>
+eg. Cloning the project into Documents folder **C:\Users\UserName\Documents\My App**

     npx degit DogFoxX/electron-svelte-template electron-svelte-app